Back to California

 Plain English Breakdown

-Human Trafficking Awareness Training for Body Art Practitioners
+Human Trafficking Awareness for Body Art Practitioners

-This legislation requires body art facilities and practitioners to post notices about human trafficking, provide training on recognizing and responding to signs of human trafficking, and limits the disclosure of personal information about suspected victims.
+This law requires body art facilities to post notices about human trafficking and provide training on recognizing it.

 What This Bill Does